guilhermemg/app-flickrperson/README.md

         $ mv fb_config.json.template fb_config.json
     ```

-2. Copy your facebook app id, that you see in Facebook App Dashboard
+2. Copy your Facebook app id, that you see in Facebook App Dashboard
-3. Set your endpoint, used by Pybossa in this server
+3. Set your endpoint, used by PyBossa in this server
 4. Set your PyBossa App Shortname
 5. Set your Facebook permissions type, according to your needs and how you configured on Facebook
     - **NOTE**: types of permissions can be checked here: https://developers.facebook.com/docs/reference/login/